-There were 12,759 electric shocks reported since July 2004.
-The trend for shocks shows a slight increase.
-The number of reported shocks has declined by seven percent compared to the previous year.
+There were 13,601 electric shocks reported since July 2005.
+The trend for electric shocks shows a slight increase.
+The number of reported electric shocks has increased by 21 per cent compared to the previous year.

 2 Introduction

 Energy Safety administers the Electricity (Licensing) Regulations 1991 and the Electricity (Supply Standards and System Safety) Regulations 2001.
 A common element to both pieces of legislation is the mandatory reporting to the Director of Energy Safety and the relevant network operator of all electrical accidents causing or likely to cause, danger to life or property.
 The incidents reported to the Director of Energy Safety are recorded and presented as a number of reported accidents per million persons in a population.